stajp/Slim-Jade-TwitterBootstrap/README.md

 Why?
 ---

 I need a small and fast framework, and I like Jade.
-I work as a teacher at a polytechnic and for demonstrations to students how MVC and templating works I need a tool like this.
+I found Slim-Jade by Joe Fleming on https://github.com/w33ble/slim-jade , but it used old jade.php, and others updated it to support Slim 2.0.

-Originally jade.php was made by Konstantin Kudryashov on https://github.com/everzet/jade.php but as it wasn't updated in long time, so this project uses a complete jade.php rewrite made by hackaugusto, sisoftrg and lukegb.
+Originally jade.php was made by Konstantin Kudryashov on https://github.com/everzet/jade.php but as it wasn't updated in long time, this project uses a complete jade.php rewrite made by hackaugusto, sisoftrg and lukegb.
 Rewrited jade.php is avaliable at https://github.com/lukegb/jade.php

+This is not a fork of old Slim-Jade as it's updated in several ways, with added Twitter bootstrap pages.
+I work as a teacher at a polytechnic and I need a tool like this for demonstrations to students on MVC and templating.

 This combination wasn't used in any (small or big) production.
 Yet.

 How?